usdot-its-jpo-data-portal/privacy-protection-application/README.md

-# Privacy Protection Algorithm (PPA)
+# Privacy Protection Application (PPA)
-This repository contains code and instructions for building two tools for processing vehicle trip, or trajectory, data.
-This tool was developed to process large databases of trips generated during connected vehicle pilot studies, but the **Privacy Protection Algorithm can be used on any type of moving object data defined as time-sequences of geolocations that also includes heading and speed.** Heading and speed can be derived after the initial trip record, but currently the algorithm requires time, latitude, longitude, speed, and heading as a minimum for processing.
+This repository contains code and instructions for building two tools (GUI and CLI) for processing vehicle trip, or trajectory, data.
+These tools were developed to process large databases of trips generated during connected vehicle pilot studies; however, the **Privacy Protection Application can be used on any type of moving object data defined as time-sequences of geolocations that also includes heading and speed.**

-The [Privacy Protection Algorithm Manual](./docs/cvdi-user-manual.md) describes the GUI tool's interface, and the parameter settings and their influence on algorithm operation.
+The [Privacy Protection Application Manual](./docs/cvdi-user-manual.md) describes the GUI tool's interface, and the parameter settings and their influence on application operation.
 Users should review that material prior to using either tool.

 # Table of Contents